mainsail-org/hugo-speed-tests/README.md

 # What's in this directory?

 - `sample-content/`: a directory with a sample post and 5 images.
 It is meant to represent an "average" post.
-You can modify it to test for different types of content.
-- `data/`: where the csv results are.
-Includes speed results and details of machine. also in `.gitignore`
+- `data/`: a directory where the test results are.
-- `benchmark/`: this is what's actually getting benchmarked: a hugo site, configuration, content and theme.
+- `benchmark/`: what's actually getting benchmarked: a hugo site, configuration, content and theme.
 - `generate.sh`: a script that generates content for the test.
 It prompts the user how many times they want to clone the `sample-content` directory.
-- `run_test.sh`: the script that runs the test and captures the output in csv format.
+- `run_test.sh`: the script that runs the test and saves the output as csv file with a time stamp in `data/`.

 # How to run